-The Standards are currently being translated into Estonian, Greek, Romanian and Swedish.
+The Standards are currently being translated into new languages.
 All language versions will be published here.

 Would you like to translate the standards into your own national language?
 Please contact us to find out more about format, attribution and copyright.